ryangray/quickfont/README.md

 ### Version 2.1a - 26 June 2022
 Further optimization of the edit key loop to make it much better than the last improvement.

+### Version 2.2 - 13 August 2022
+First introduction of machine code to help speed some things up.
+This included copying the ROM font and decoding the character bytes into bits to make the magnified array of pixels.
+The latter took some playing around given how the system variable `DEST` behaved to be able to capture the address of the a$ character array.
+The machine code is loaded from a hex string into a padded line 1 REM statement rather than into high memory which allows a NEW to get rid of the BASIC program and leave just the font.
+The machine code was generated with the *z80asm* assembler from `mcode.asm`, then I entered the hex codes into my loader string.

+Switched to using key codes for checking in key loops since quoted tokens get converted to text by *listbasic* and don't convert back with *ZMakeBAS*.
+Added initial specialization for the ZX Spectrum to show the tilde and vertical bar characters in the font display and keyboard selection of them.
+Refined the view and edit menus.